ty1cube/learn-python/Day1/exercise.md

-## __ Exercises - Day 1
+## \_\_ Exercises - Day 1

 1. Check the python version you are using
-2. Open the python interactive shell (IDLE) and do the following operations.
+2. Create a folder name day_1 inside LearnPython folder.
+Inside day_1 folder, create a python file and do the following operations.
 The operands are 5 , 3 and 8.
 Check the example above
    - addition(+)
    - subtraction(-)
    - multiplication(\*)